rumnoodle/docs/formatting-and-templating/markdown.md

 ## Sources and resources

 [Daring Fireball](https://daringfireball.net/projects/markdown/syntax "Daring fireball's markdown syntax page") has an excellent introduction to markdown with more extensive explanations.
 (Retrieved 2023-10-14)

+[Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/ "Markdown Cheat Sheet") from Markdown Guide has a short summary of some common syntax, some don't seem to work as advertised though.